ayraqutub/EventRegistrationApp/README.md

 US 03.06.01 As an administrator, I want to be able to browse images.

-US 03.07.01 As an administrator I want to remove facilities that violate app policy
+US 03.07.01 As an administrator I want to be able to browse and remove facilities.

+### Additional Details
+The app was developed using agile methodologies and scrum practices over the course of two months.

+The app was created following MVC design patterns.

+Automated testing was carried out using the JUnit framework.
+UI tests were developed using the Roboelectric framework.